RUCOGS/rucogs-infrastructure-docs/docs/discord-bot/config.md

 # Config

-The behaviour of the discord bot is determined by config files located underneath `src/config`.
+The behavior of the discord bot is determined by config files located underneath `src/config`.
 Config files end in `.config.json`, and are automatically ignored by the repository's `.gitignore` to avoid leaking sensitive information into the git commit history.

 There are two config files needed:

 - `auth.config.json`
 - `server.config.json`